What varieties of blueberries should be grown?

 Several new blueberry varieties have been developed recently that show promise of producing early ripening blueberries.
 Rabbiteye varieties ripen during June and July.
 Southern Highbush varieties should ripen during May.
 The following is a list of some southern highbush varieties available for Mississippi:

 O'Neal - Ripens in early May in South Mississippi.
-Vigorous, semi-upright, productive, fruit very large, medium blue, excellent firmness, picking scar and flavor.
+Vigorous, semi-upright, productive, very large fruit, medium blue, excellent firmness, picking scar and flavor.
 Blooms and ripens over an extended period.
 Adapted for pick-your-own or hand harvest for commercial shipment.
 Requires 400 chill hours.
 North Carolina release 1987.

 RAYMOND, Miss. -- Growers interested in commercial pecan production are invited to a spring field day May 11 in Raymond.